JeffreySanford/forge-board/forgeboard-frontend/src/assets/documentation/CODING-STANDARDS-PHILOSOPHY.md

 ## Embracing the Standards

-Rather than viewing these standards as restrictions, we encourage developers to see them as the framework that enables ForgeBoard NX to deliver its revolutionary capabilities.
+Rather than viewing these standards as restrictions, we encourage developers to see them as the framework that enables ForgeBoard to deliver its revolutionary capabilities.
 When you follow these patterns, you're not just writing code—you're:

 - Ensuring FedRAMP 20X compliance for critical systems
 - Protecting sensitive government data from unauthorized access